yochaigal/cairn/wip/2e/forest-seeds.md

 **Hazard**: _Giant Spider Nest_, _Injured Creature_

-A black **boar** limps noisily near a large, **mass** of black thread and trees.
+A black **boar** limps noisily near a large **mass** of black thread and trees.
 Fat, desiccated **carcasses** hang in spun silk from the treetops.
 A dry **riverbed** to the South is filled with piles of wood.

 - **Boar**: Half-wrapped in thick black silk, it mews plaintively.
   - Poisoned by the spider bite in its hind quarters.
-If the party comes to its aid the Wood will remember.
+If the party comes to its aid, the Wood will remember.
 - **Mass**: Threads of thick black silk hold together a 10ft pile of wood.
   - The nest is home to 3 **Black Silk Spiders**.
 They will attack anyone that that interacts with their food or gets too close to their nest.
   - 200gp of black silk can be carefully gathered from the nest.
-It makes a fine rope (about 60ft) that is also incredibly strong, and is sought after for its hydrophobic qualities.
+It makes a fine rope (about 60ft) that is also incredibly strong and is sought after for its hydrophobic qualities.
 - **Carcasses**: Mostly animal corpses.
 A human shape is visible through the black webbing.
   - The human was a hunter that ignored Sweeney's warnings and hunted North of the _Hunter's Track_.
 On the corpse are Rations (2 uses left), 33gp, and a hip-knife (d6).
 - **Riverbed**: Large piles of wood are thrown about.
 Bits of black silk can be seen tied around the longer pieces.